drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ## Potential Applications for Results

-The results of this project could assist organizations in enhancing their decision-making processes.
-Below is a summary of key organizations and their potential applications.
-We use feature importance analysis to highlight the key factors influencing obesity.
+This project uses feature importance analysis to highlight the key factors influencing obesity.
+The results found here could assist organizations in enhancing their decision-making processes.
+Below is a summary of such organizations and potential applications.

 ####  Public Health Organizations:
-By determining which features in the dataset are the greatest predictors of obesity levels, public health professionals could craft educational campaigns focusing on the most impactful aspects.
-This would provide insight into what individuals should focus on to reduce their risk of obesity.
+Given information on which features in the dataset are the greatest predictors of obesity levels, public health professionals could craft educational campaigns focusing on the most impactful aspects.

 ####  Health Care Providers and Practitioners:
 The results could be used by health care professionals to monitor and manage obesity.
-More specifically it could be applied to help create a health recommendation system by leveraging the identified key variables related to lifestyle habits, dietary patterns, and physical conditions.
+More specifically they could be applied to help create a health recommendation system by leveraging the identified key variables related to lifestyle habits, dietary patterns, and physical conditions.
 Such a system could aid in identifying at risk individuals who could then be offered interventions and support.

 ####  Insurance Companies
 The analysis could help in designing custom insurance policies or health premiums based on the identified obesity risks.